fcallejon/chkart/README.md

 ### What else can be done?

+- Enhance Model (ie.: add an Key to CartItem)
 - Fix Code Coverage to increate it up to 80%
+- Add some UTs for CartService
 - Add a dashboard to generate the dev Key.
 - Add E2E Test.
 - Add an MVC sample App.